3 Realistic Ways to Get More Yoga into Your Life

 1. Go to Class

 Don’t underestimate the value of engaging with a community by frequenting the same classes.
+Knowing your teacher and classmates are expecting you is very motivating.
 Getting yourself to the yoga studio on a regular basis is really the easiest way to up your yoga quotient.
 All you have to do is show up and the yoga will take care of itself.
-Inconsistency is the downfall of yoga.
-Doing a class here and a stretch there is not going to affect your body, your mood, and your life the way that getting to your mat at least three times a week will.

-Pro tip: lunchtime classes.
-Gets you out of your office, away from your desk, breathing new air.
-You will come back recharged for the afternoon like no limp little salad will ever do.
-If your workplace offers yoga classes as a perk, you are so going.
+Pro tip: Lunchtime classes get you out of your office, away from your desk, breathing new air.
+You will come back recharged for the afternoon like ingesting a limp little salad will never do.
+If your workplace offers yoga classes as a perk, go!
 Lots of wonderful instructors teach corporate classes for extra income so you will probably get a great class.

 2. Practice at Home

 If you prefer home practice, getting on a schedule is really the key.
-It’s nice to have a little space dedicated to your yoga mat because it makes it just that much easier to make your way to it but don’t let your lack of the perfect zen setting become your reason not to practice.
-It’s not that big a deal to unroll your mat wherever you have room (and it’s a good exercise in keeping your focus on your mat instead of being distracted by external stimuli).
+It’s nice to have a little space dedicated to your yoga mat because we all know how easy it is to get distracted by what's in the fridge or on Netflix, but don’t let your lack of the perfect setting become your reason not to practice.
+It’s not that big a deal to unroll your mat wherever you have room (and it’s a good exercise in flexibility).

 You don’t have to do your yoga at the same time each day or put any rules on it at all once you have it on the calendar.
 Set up alerts to remind you to get over to your mat when the clock strikes yoga.
-If you can just arrive at your mat and flow for 30 minutes, go for it.
+If you can just flow freely for 30 minutes, go for it.
 If you need some inspiration, take advantage of one the many available apps or video services that keep fresh classes streaming into your home.

 Once you get in the habit of doing more yoga, you won’t want to stop.
 But sometimes there’s a bump in the road that throws you off your stride.
-While the new year offers a sanctioned opportunity to start something new, it’s by no means the only time you can effect change in your life.
-You can do that at any time, any day of the year.
 If you wake up one morning and realise that you’ve let your yoga time slide, you can decide to fix that right then and there.
-It doesn’t mean that you’ve failed and should give up, as often happens with more traditional resolutions.
-Come February, there’s always a lot of chatter about ‘did the resolutions stick?’ and guilty feelings if they didn’t.
-Ignore all of that.
+It doesn’t mean that you’ve failed and should give up.
 Instead, be willing to constantly readjust as necessary to keep the yoga flowing.